 We Provide Urgent Emergency Dentistry

-Young man holding side of faceAs we all know, accidents can happen no matter how careful and diligent you are.
+As we all know, accidents can happen no matter how careful and diligent you are.
 When they happen to your teeth, it can be especially stressful.
 A dental emergency is something that simply can’t wait to be treated, so when you need to get care fast, you can always call Strohman Dental.
-Dr. Shelly Strohman and our team will leap into action as soon as you call and make an appointment to see you as soon as possible — even the same day!
+As soon as you call, Dr. Shelly Strohman and our team will leap into action and make an appointment to see you quickly — often even on the same day!

 There are a number of circumstances that qualify as a dental emergency.
 They can be quite scary and painful, but it is important that you stay calm and handle the situation with a level head.
-If you find yourself in any of the following situations, be sure to call us immediately:
+If you find yourself in any of the following situations, be sure to call us immediately.

-decayed tooth with first aid kit and dental mirrorDo you still have questions about emergency dentistry?
+Do you still have questions about emergency dentistry?
 Dr. Strohman, your emergency dentist, has taken the liberty of answering some of the most common questions we get about dental emergencies.
-If you’re dealing with an emergency situation, or you have a question that isn’t answered somewhere on this page, then give us a call and ask.
+If you’re dealing with an emergency situation, or you have a question that isn’t answered somewhere on this page, then give us a call and ask .

 When Should I Go to the Dentist vs the Hospital?